Xinhua News Agency - Wikipedia

 2018 Devumi allegations

 In January 2018, The New York Times published an investigative report on social media promotions, alleging that the US-based company Devumi was providing "Twitter followers and retweets to celebrities, businesses and anyone who wants to appear more popular or exert influence online."
-The article alleged an unnamed Xinhua editor bought "hundreds of thousands of followers and retweets on Twitter".[64]
+The article alleged that an unnamed Xinhua editor bought "hundreds of thousands of followers and retweets on Twitter".[67]

 2019 Hong Kong protests